qlashx/ctf_writeups/0xL4ughCTF24/web/Micro.md

 **this is a very basic login page so lets try to login with admi/admin and see what will happen**

 ![image](https://github.com/qlashx/ctf_writeups/assets/106611511/f2bdebfc-7460-4a97-86c0-3f59b5583ada)
-**as i was expecting never trust the description**
+**As i was expecting never trust the description**

-**so lets take a look at the provided source code**
+**So lets take a look at the provided source code**

-**we was having two main files app.py and index.php**
+**We was having two main files app.py and index.php.**

-**but there was an intersting file calleed init.db which was creating an db and inserting only admin as a username and password**
+**There was an interesting file named "init.db" that was creating a database and inserting only "admin" as both the username and password.**

-**so now we now we have only admin in the db and we need login with it but when we tried it it give us the upper text response**
+**So, now that we only have "admin" in the database and we attempted to log in with it, we received the aforementioned response.**

-**so lets take a look at the index.php**
+**Let's examine the "index.php" file to understand how the login functionality is implemented and why it might be returning the upper response**

-**the index.php was consisting of 3 main functions**
+**The index.php consisted of three main functions.**

 **1- Check_Admi**